beeldengeluid/data-stories/content/blog/DWDD/index_en.md

 ### TV history

 The 27th of March 2020 brought the end of an era in Dutch TV history.
 DWDD was one of the most popular - and influential - programmes on television.
 DWDD was characterised by the rapid tempo with which the subject was changed, and the wide range of subjects that were brought to the table.
-With the Media Suite we can make that variety visible by showing the subjects in a so-called 'word cloud', as shown below in Figure 3.
+With the Media Suite we can make that variety visible by showing the subjects in a word cloud, as shown below in Figure 3.
 Here you can see the subjects that archivists annotated DWDD programmes with.

 ![Wordcloud of the top 100 most frequently occurring subjects (annotated by archivists) ](./top-100-subjects-programme-and-segment.png)
 _Figure 3: Wordcloud of the top 100 most frequently occurring subjects (annotated by archivists)._